flengyel/Zettel/README.md

 # immutableID title
 ```

 The `immutableID` remains unchanged throughout the life of the Zettel, while the `title` can be updated as needed.
+Some users prefer to use timestamps.
+My immutable IDs are described here.

 ### 1.3 Context Zettel IDs